jcorbino/mole/README.md

 1: Description
 --------------

-MOLE is a high quality C++ library that implements mimetic methods to numerically solve partial differential equations.
+MOLE is a high quality C++ library that implements higher-order mimetic methods to solve partial differential equations.
 It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian and Curl.
+These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.

 The mathematics is based on the work of [Corbino and Castillo 2017, to be published].
 However the user may find useful previous publications